NebN/unraid-simple-monitoring-api/README.md

 A different approach has been taken: a snapshot of Network and CPU usage is taken every time the API is called, and the response is the average Network and CPU usage between the current and last API call.
 This ensures that the response is quick and reasonably accurate, without having the process continuously read Network and CPU data even when not required.

+## Installing a QA build <a id="qa"></a>
+Everyone's Unraid setup is different, therefore, when implementing a new feature or fixing a bug specific to a certain setup, it might be necessary that the end user (you) install a testing deployment to verify that everything works as expected.
+To do so follow these steps:
+- Unraid Docker Tab
+- `unraid-simple-monitoring-api` > Stop
+- Add container
+- Template > `unraid-simple-monitoring-api`
+- Change the name to something else, e.g.: `unraid-simple-monitoring-api-QA`
+- Change `Repository:` to `ghcr.io/nebn/unraid-simple-monitoring-api:qa` (The actual tag might change, currently using `qa`)
+- Apply

+You should now have 2 installations on your Docker Tab, and can switch between them by stopping/starting them.

+> [!NOTE]
+> Avoid having both active at the same time, as they share the same port and would therefore be unable to start the HTTP service.